 We often eliminate ourselves for so many things.
-We look back at our lives and say, but I’ve done this, this happened to me, I endured this, and we have these road blocks in our brains to believing our own happiness, our own strength, our own victory.
-We tolerate slavery in little ways, we endure being emotionally or mentally ridden into places we want to leave, but why?
-Joshua.
-He’s a guy with every excuse that everyone around him had.
+We look back at our lives and say, “But I’ve done this, or this happened to me, or I endured this,” and we have these road blocks in our minds to believing our own happiness, our own strength, our own victory.
+We tolerate slavery in little ways, we endure being emotionally or mentally kept into places we want to leave, but why?
+Joshua is a man that had every excuse like everyone around him had to stay in his slave mentality.
 All of his peers.
+Comparison.
+Justification.
 Do you see how we’ve been treated?
 Do you see what we’ve been through?
-But he carried no excuses on his sleeves to not believing God was everything he imagined he could be and more.
-You see God was never in slavery with us.
+But he carried no excuses in his soul to not believing God was everything he imagined he could be and more.
+You see God never joins in slavery with us.
+Even as Christ in flesh, Jesus was not a slave to anything.
 God never tolerated being pushed around.
-It’s not who we are even if its been where we’ve come from.
+It’s not who you are even if its where you’ve come from.

-Maybe Joshua was given the command of being courageous because he had doubt.
+Maybe Joshua was given the command of being courageous because he doubted.
 Maybe was given the command of being strong because he was familiar with feeling weak.
 “Be in my likeness,” God was inviting Joshua, “You don’t have to stay in the likeness you’ve come from or see being displayed around you.
 Listen to me, I’ve invited you, come and lead in what it feels it feels like to be free.”